SanyaKapoor/decision-trees-did-analysis/graph.md

     U --> Z[AEZ 11:<br>Kharif: 2%, Rabi: -0.30%, Zaid: -0.50%<br>RQ-2: Not significant, 0.6%<br>RQ-3: Positive impact for all frequencies]:::high
     V --> AA[AEZ 12:<br>Kharif: 0.20%, Rabi: 0%, Zaid: 0%<br>RQ-2: -0.05%<br>RQ-3: Positive impact till freq <= 8]:::low

+    %% Notes for moderate AEZs
+    W -.-> AEZ6note["AEZ 6 Due to the high borewell density and assignment of farms to marginal farmers - we can observe a negative treatment affect in Rabi & Zaid.
+So sensitity to droughts has increased at treated sites (Given that control sites may have more access to water)"]
+    X -.-> AEZ7note["[LINED]<br>AEZ 7 Very similar to AEZ 6 in terms of endowment, however these farmers do not have as many borewells and assignment does not indicate Marginal justifying the equal effect seen in Rabi & Zaid."]
+    Y -.-> AEZ4note["AEZ 4: This suggests that in AEZ 4, farmers were already using groundwater from borewells as their primary water source, which provided them with a certain baseline level of drought resilience before farm pond interventions.
+The high borewell density means they already had access to groundwater during dry periods, so adding farm ponds didn't significantly change their drought sensitivity."]
+    Z -.-> AEZ11note["AEZ 11: Very similar to AEZ 2 in terms of factors, however moderately endowed so ATE observed is not as high."]
+    AA -.-> AEZ12note["AEZ 12: A factor contributing to lower effect is control sites being closer to canals.
+Perhaps farm ponds were assigned to approved for locations with low reachability of canals."]

     %% High Suitability Branch
     D --> AB[Canal Density High: AEZ 9, 10, 13<br>Difference in Distance from Canal: 0m]